-The coach built a strong relationship with the team through expressing true concern about and appreciation for the players.
-This requires vulnerability; being open enough to share not just thoughts, but more importantly, feelings.
+The coach built a strong relationship with the team by expressing true concern and appreciation for the players.
+This requires vulnerability: being open enough to share not just thoughts, but more importantly, feelings.

 With the goal of ensuring the quality and quantity of the work of others, supervisors have countless routes they can take.
 The fastest is a genuine expression of positive emotions.